Shopify/hydrogen-v1/docs/framework/preloaded-queries.md

 <aside class="note beta">
 <h4>Experimental feature</h4>

-<p>The `showQueryTiming` property is an experimental feature.
+<p>The <code>showQueryTiming</code> property is an experimental feature.
 As a result, functionality is subject to change.
 You can provide feedback on this feature by <a href="https://github.com/Shopify/hydrogen/issues">submitting an issue in GitHub</a>.</p>

 </aside>